 Your brand is what will attract the right affiliates to your business, no matter what its size.
 Tell the story of why you founded your business, the uniqueness of your product, and how it meets a need in the market.

 All of these aspects come together to create a strong brand that affiliates will not only want to be a part of, but love to share with their own audience.

 As a small business, it’s key to set a realistic goal for your affiliate program.
 One that you can achieve within the planned deadline.

 Start with small goals and work your way up.
-Goals don’t always have to be in the form of ‘number of sales’.
-It can also be the amount of traffic you’re directing to your website or how much revenue you want to achieve every month.
+Goals don’t always have to be in the form of ‘number of sales’ (although monitoring your conversion rate is certainly a best practice).
+You can also set goals for the amount of traffic affiliates direct to your website, or how much revenue you want to achieve every month.

 Decide how you will measure your performance and track metrics regularly so you know where you’re lagging and what you need to improve.